liamgreenhill/liamnugent.me/posts/who-covid-19-task-list.md

 layout: layouts/post.njk
 ---

 A few weeks ago, I wrote about how I volunteered to take part in sessions with the World Health Organisation(WHO) and [Gerry McGovern](https://gerrymcgovern.com/fighting-coronavirus-with-data/).
-The purpose was to help create a list of tasks that the WHO could use to survey their website users and ask them to identify what's important to them.
+The purpose was to help create a list of tasks that the WHO could use to survey their website users and ask them to identify what’s important to them.

 There are two main audiences to consider: the public, and health care professionals.